LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 - **Enable Bot**: Use this to turn a survey bot on and off.
 When the bot is online, it responds to user messages.
 When it is offline, it doesn't.
 Taking a survey bot offline can be useful if you need to temporarily remove it from your customer traffic flow.
 The default value is Online.
 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
-- **Session Length**: By default, a survey will time out (expire) in one hour.
-If desired, you can set a custom session length.
 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
 Then enter the message to send.
 - **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.
+(For information on the Session Length setting, a related setting that's displayed for all bots, see [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).)

 ### Step 5 - Trigger the bot